PoseyPod/RAG-HPO/README.md

 We have updated the requirements.txt file and other files to improve the installation/usage of RAG-HPO.

-**_Coming Soon: We are working on an annotator program that combines the strengths of RAG-HPO with the other HPO analysis too, and builing in the ability to adjust phrase selection and HPO term assignment.
+**_Coming Soon: We are working on an annotator program that combines the strengths of RAG-HPO with the other HPO analysis too, and building in the ability to adjust phrase selection and HPO term assignment.
 Check back frequently to see updates!_**

 # RAG-HPO